 This is a great way of exploring the beautiful region of Provence when the lavender fields are all in bloom.
-As this only happens a few months of the year make sure you don't miss out!
+As this only happens for two months of the year make sure you don't miss out!

 Recent Photos of This Tour

 What You Can Expect

 Head to Valensole Plateau – a vast expanse of lavender fields that produce a type of lavender known as Lavandin.
 Typically larger than the French Lavender plants, Lavandin produces a more fruity, gutsy fragrance that will hit you as soon as you hop off your minibus!
 Pose for photos in front of the fields, and then visit a lavender farm to see a selection of Provençal lavender produce: French Lavender and Lavandin oils, lavender honey, and even lavender-infused olive oil!
 Learn about the plant’s cultivation and the properties of the different lavender flowers from your guide before returning to Aix.

 Travel along the Combe de Lourmarin towards the pretty Provençal village of Bonnieux.
 Admire the spectacular view over the valley and stop to take photos before heading to Roussillon.
 On the way, notice the Roman bridge, Pont Julien, and make another photo stop in the blooming lavender fields of the Luberon.
 Enjoy some free time in the colorful village of Roussillon before driving back to Aix-en-Provence.